 - Website Traffic: If you are like most businesses in today’s modern age, your website serves as your digital home-base.
-Site visits either mean attracting and getting more clients, who visit your website for information.
-Regardless, the more website hits you have, the better for your business.
-Try to set weekly or monthly website goals, such as a 10% increase in website traffic each month.
+More site visits tends to lead to more customers.
+Try to set weekly or monthly goals, such as a 5% increase in website traffic each month.

 - Conversions: In marketing, conversions are defined as the act of converting site visitors into paying customers.
 Conversion marketing incorporates a variety of techniques to lower the barriers of entry to purchase and encourage site visitors to buy a product.
 For example, a company might offer new site visitors 20% off their first purchase in order to encourage them to place an order right away with the goal of increasing conversions by a certain percent.

-- Follower counts: While follower counts are not as meaningful as engagement rates, they are essential for making your business more well known.
-The more followers you have on Facebook, the more people can see your posts and engage with them.
+- Follower counts: While follower counts are not as meaningful as engagement rates, they are essential for making your business more well-known.
+The more followers you have on Facebook, the more people who can see your posts and engage with them.
 Set reasonable markers weekly or monthly to make Facebook work for your small business.

-Long term goals take longer to acquire, and are not necessarily as quantifiable as short term goals.
-They often start as seemingly impossible goals to attain but over time, and with hard work, long term goals become easier to reach.
+Long-term goals take longer to acquire and are not necessarily as quantifiable as short-term goals.
+They often start as seemingly impossible to attain but over time, and with hard work, long-term goals become easier to reach.

 - Brand Awareness: As your business grows and more people become aware of it, you’ll naturally begin to pick up more brand awareness and exposure in the appropriate places.
 Make brand exposure a long-term goal, whether it’s being featured in the local news, authoring syndicated articles, or being featured on a certain website by an influencer or popular blogger.